Introduction to Learning Standards

 Guidance for Using Ohio’s World Language Standards

-This section of the model curriculum contains research-based information and guidance to help Ohio stakeholders better understand and implement Ohio’s New Learning Standards for K-12 World Languages.
+This section of the model curriculum contains research-based information and guidance to help Ohio educators better understand and implement Ohio’s New Learning Standards for K-12 World Languages.

 Overview and philosophy of Ohio’s Learning Standards for World Languages